 Challenges and best practices

-Implementing RAG can be challenging, due to the complexity of the model used, the challenges associated with data preparation and the need for careful integration with language models.
-Seamless integration into existing MLOps workflows is essential for successful implementation.
+Implementing RAG can be challenging, due to the complexity of the model used, data preparation challenges and the need for careful integration with language models.
+Seamless integration into existing workflows πŸ”— MLOps is essential for successful implementation.

 Logo